 Every year around this time, young people get ready to head back to school.
 For college students, this means there are books to purchase, roommates to meet, outrageous debt to acquire and cafeteria food to hate.
 However, all the stress and uncertainty that comes with going back to school is nothing compared to what many …

 The following is a guest post by Charles Lockwood, the Operations & Development Director of Texas Folklife, Austin Texas.
 Mr. Lockwood has an MA in Ethnomusicology from the University of California, Santa Barbara.
-The Quebe Sisters Band performs in AFC’s Homegrown Concert Series on August 20, 2014.
-Follow the link for more information.
-While their …
+The Quebe Sisters Band performed in AFC’s Homegrown Concert Series on August 20, 2014.
+See the concert in the player below: While …

 This summer, 125 teachers from around the country came to Washington to participate in five Library of Congress Summer Teachers Institutes to learn more about using the library’s primary sources in the classroom.
 At each week-long institute, staff from the American Folklife Center and the Veterans History Project participate in an open house, where curators …